jrruethe/jrruethe.github.io/source/_posts/2015-12-04-bitcoin-donations.markdown

 {% img center ./01.png %}

 I want to bring special attention to this last point.
 Bitcoin addresses are almost impossible to remember and have no identifying features to link them to the owner.
 Hackers could exploit a website and change the address server-side, or a MitM attack could allow the address to be spoofed on the client side (the latter is especially true if using Tor, where the exit node can replace webpage content).
 For these reasons, Bitcoin addresses displayed on webpages should have an accompanying GPG signature to prove ownership and eliminate the risk of tampering.

-I would also like to note that Qubes was the only other site that provided a signature for their address, in the form of a signed message on the mailing list.
-I cannot stress enough how much this signature is appreciated.
-I recommend making the signature available directly on the donation page.

 A special mention to the folks at Armory.
 They have set up a [donation matching program](https://bitcoinarmory.com/donation-match-list/), where they provide [signed addresses](https://s3.amazonaws.com/bitcoinarmory-simulnotes/signed_donation_addresses.txt) and a method for [verifying the signatures](https://bitcoinarmory.com/donation-matching/#verify-donation-addresses).
 Curiously, they do not sign their [own address](https://bitcoinarmory.com/contact/) on their website (even though it can be obtained from their software).